 Enjoy getting your hands dirty?
 Even if you do, having a pair (or two) of the best work gloves is a real necessity.
 Your work gloves should be able to protect your hands from the hazards they are most likely to be exposed to.

-Some very good news is that work gloves are made to suit every budget, task, environment and style!
+Some excellent news is that work gloves are made to suit every budget, task, environment, and style!
 We took a look at a wide range of them and narrowed down the choices to the top 10.

-First, see which gloves made the cut in our table, then have a deeper look into what sets the three highest ranked work gloves apart from the rest.
+First, you can read the buying guide, then have a deeper look into what sets the highest-ranked work gloves apart from the rest.

 Consider This When Buying New Work Gloves